Colleague: How was the play?

 It doesn't paint a very good picture of me or the play does it?
 But, how else would you describe Bruce Norris' Clybourne Park at the Royal Court and the audience reaction?
 But then that is the key to its success and why it has been getting rave reviews and is sold out no doubt.
 Norris' skill at handling such a delicate and inflammatory subject in a way that makes you laugh but equally question yourself is quite genius.

 In a dialogue that is so tight you'd need a razor to prize it open we are told two stories about one house in Chicago.
 The first set in the late 50's when a middle-class white family are selling cheap to get away from bad memories which allows the first black family in the neighbourhood to move in.
-The second has fast forwarded to 2009 and finds the house dilapidated with its young, middle-class, white couple owners planning to pull it down and build something bigger but the local neighbourhood association is not best please with the plans.
+The second has fast forwarded to 2009 and finds the house dilapidated with its young, middle-class, white couple owners planning to pull it down and build something bigger but the local neighbourhood association is not best pleased with the plans.

 Most the cast play dual roles but it is Martin Freeman's characters Karl & Steve which seem to light the touch paper in both periods for the ensuing debate and arguments about race, prejudice, culture and social standing.